Drconfused/BaseConstructor/Drs_BaseConstructor/ReadmeBaseConstructor.md

 				Poured Concrete

 				You just need the ingredients it normally takes to craft these objects.
 Every quest gives you 100 dukes and 100 exp, helps a lot early in game.
+		SecondBase
+			Building outposts

 	Blocks
-		Steel Block now upgrades to Stainless Steel Block Barbed Wire Sheet now has a single upgrade to Barbed Wire Sheet 01 that has 500 damage and downgrades to Barbed wire.
+		1. Steel Block now upgrades to Stainless Steel Block
+		2. Barbed Wire Sheet now has a single upgrade to Barbed Wire Sheet 01 that has 500 damage and downgrades to Barbed wire.
-		Wood Bars upgrade all the way to Steel bars
+		3. Wood Bars upgrade all the way to Steel bars
-		Wood Dowel Bars upgrade all thew ay to Steel loot bars - these bars you can loot through the edges.
+		4. Wood Dowel Bars upgrade all the way to Steel loot bars - these bars you can loot through the edges.
+		5. Crushed Cars added
+			repair value
+			allow all rotations

 	Items
-		SkillBook
+		1. SkillBook
+			Only skills that are fundamentally learnable through study are added as skillbooks.

+	Loot
+		adds lootgroups:
+			questSkillBook
+			questConstructionBlocks
+			questConstructionMaterials
+			questConstructionExtras

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->
 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~TO DO/WISH LIST~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->

 	1. Tool related Quests line
+			Will have to figure out if tool making should be part of the base constructor series or if it should be its own questline mod independent of the base constructor.
+Maybe an Economy Series.
 		1.1 craft stone axe
 				harvest wood, dirt, sand, stone
 		1.2 craft iron pickaxe